 military scout knife history

 I am intentionally being specific about the Army's first version as being unmarked.
-These were the finalized form of the General Purpose knife, as approved for use by all branches of service.
-Kingston also made a prototype version (screwdriver/cap lifter and can opener blades were reversed, which did not work out) for the United States Marine Corps that was marked "US Marine Corps," which was produced a little earlier, starting in late 1943.
+These were the finalized form of the General-Purpose knife, as approved for use by all branches of service.
+Kingston also made a prototype version (screwdriver/cap lifter and can opener blades be reversed, which did not work out) for the United States Marine Corps that was marked "US Marine Corps," which was produced a little earlier, starting in late 1943.
 The Marines had a bunch of these, so did not switch over to the standardized version right away

 The handles start getting stamped US around 1948-49.
 Blades start to get year stamped at about the same time.
 The blades, liners and springs went all stainless a bit later.